DanyloPiatyhorets/TaskScheduler/README.md

 - Java
 - The Spring Framework
 - Fronted technologies such as HTML, CSS, and JavaScript
-- mySGL database (powered by MAMP)
+- mySQL database (powered by MAMP)
 ## Further improvements
 Currently, I am focused on enhancing the security system of the project to deepen my understanding of Java and the Spring Framework.
 Future development plans include: